Comparing o3-pro, Gemini 2.5 Pro, Claude 4 Opus, and Grok 3

 Organizations

-Organizationo3-proGemini 2.5 ProClaude 4 OpusNotes
+Organizationo3-proGemini 2.5 ProClaude 4 OpusGrok 3Notes

-Skunk WorksOnly entity present in all three
+Skunk WorksAppears in all models

 Sandia National LabsExplicit in o3-pro, generic mention in Claude